School Programs - Cape Elizabeth Land Trust

 Since October 2017, CELT has been collaborating with a group of high school students to test the water quality at Great Pond and Alewife Brook.
 Thanks to a grant from the Casco Bay Estuary Partnership, students are able to use a multi-parameter probe to test several biotic factors of the water at once, while also making visual observations and investigating freshwater macroinvertebrates.
 Ongoing water testing occurs spring through fall.

 Each spring CELT is fortunate to offer and supervise community-based trail service projects to Cape high school seniors.
 The projects relate to our mission areas: conservation, stewardship and education.
 Previous projects have included trail maintenance, trail photography and event coordination assistance.
-We are also open to supervising student-driven learning experiences or other independent study projects related to our mission.
+We are also open to supervising Extended Learning Opportunity experiences or other independent study projects related to our mission.
 These could be trail-related or could focus on our education programs.

 Teacher Grants